-Stations Operations Reports delivered with the Quarterly Progress Reports described in Task 1.5
+Stations Operations Reports (delivered with the Quarterly Progress Reports described in Task 1.5)

-Task 4.3 Recordkeeping and Reporting
+Task 5.3 Recordkeeping and Reporting

-- Keep and maintain a record of the standard hours of operation for each site, including any changes over the operational period. - Keep and maintain detailed records of maintenance and repairs.
-Records shall include: - Whether the maintenance was scheduled preventive maintenance or response to an identified issue - Date and time the need for corrective maintenance was reported, if applicable - Date and time maintenance began - Date and time maintenance was completed - Narrative describing nature of maintenance required - Any component failures / replacements - Keep and maintain a record of the operative status of each connector from the time the equipment is commissioned until the end of the operational period defined by this agreement. - The record shall include any time the Recipient knows or is notified that a connector is incapable of delivering a charge, for example by observation, by receipt of a service call, by notice of power outage or telecommunications outage, or other means. - For any networked chargers, Recipient shall record the time and the operative status of each connector every 15 minutes. - For example, a central system using OCPP 1.6 could send TriggerMessage.req, 'requestedMessage' = 'StatusNotification' and record both the TriggerMessage.conf and StatusNotification.req sent by the charge point in response. - Excluded downtime shall be recorded, including an explanation of the cause of the downtime, why it should be considered excluded downtime, and the efforts made to minimize the downtime. - Make these records available, in a standard electronic file format of the CEC's choosing, to the CEC within 10 business days of a written request by the CEC.
+- Keep and maintain a Record of the standard hours of operation for each site, including, but not limited to, any changes over the operational period. - Keep and maintain detailed Records of maintenance and repairs.
+Records shall include, but are not limited to: - Whether the maintenance was scheduled preventive maintenance or response to an identified issue - Date and time the need for corrective maintenance was reported, if applicable - Date and time maintenance began - Date and time maintenance was completed - Narrative describing nature of maintenance required - Any component failures / replacements - Keep and maintain a Record of the operative status of each connector from the time the equipment is commissioned until the end of the operational period defined by this agreement. - The record shall include, but is not limited to, any time the Recipient knows or is notified that a connector is incapable of delivering a charge, for example by observation, by receipt of a service call, by notice of power outage or telecommunications outage, or other means. - For any networked chargers, Recipient shall record the time and the operative status of each connector every 15 minutes. - For example, a central system using OCPP 1.6 could send TriggerMessage.req, 'requestedMessage' = 'StatusNotification' and record both the TriggerMessage.conf and StatusNotification.req sent by the charge point in response. - Excluded downtime shall be recorded, including, but not limited to, any supporting documentation from an independent party, e.g., notice from an electric utility of a power outage or police report of vandalism.
+The record shall include an explanation of the cause of the downtime, why it should be considered excluded downtime, and the efforts made to minimize the downtime. - Make these records available, in a standard electronic format of the CEC's choosing, to the CEC within 10 business days of a written request by the CEC.